jsinger67/parol/docs/Tutorial.md

 Wow, very impressive!
 We can parse BASIC just out of the box only by defining some lines in the `basic.par` grammar description.
 No code had to be written by us until now.

-Here you can see one of the principles in parol.
+Here you can see one of the principles in `parol`.
 Grammar definition and grammar processing are kept separate to be able to develop both sides independently of each other.

 Also `parol` works by default as acceptor, i.e. if you don't do any language processing, we can